-The U.S. Dept. of Labor’s Occupational Safety and Health Administration (OSHA) extended its compliance date for employers to comply by electronically submitting injury and illness data through the Injury Tracking Application (ITA.)
-The new compliance date is December 15, 2017, in order to give affected employers more time to become familiar with the new electronic reporting system.
+The U.S. Dept. of Labor’s Occupational Safety and Health Administration (OSHA) now reports it has extended through midnight, December 31, 2017, its compliance date for employers to comply by electronically submitting 2016 injury and illness data through the Injury Tracking Application (ITA.)
+This new compliance date follows a previous extension through December 15, 2017, in order to give affected employers more time to become familiar with the new electronic reporting system.

 OSHA has been working for several years to improve and standardize workplace injury and illness data collection, and to make the reporting process speedier and more consistent by making it accessible through its website.